WFRT/verif/README.rst

 Text-based input
 ----------------
-The easiest option is to put the data into the following format:
+To verify your own forecasts, the easiest option is to put the data into the following format:

 .. code-block:: bash